 My Journey To Treatment

-The numbers are staggering, and we are reminded of how much work still needs to be done in the black community to address the HIV epidemic.
-The reality suggests just how important it is for me to share my experience of actively adhering to treatment, to be visible, and share my story to fight against stigma and discrimination.
+The numbers are staggering, and we are reminded of how much work still needs to be done within the Black community to address the HIV epidemic.
+This reality suggests just how important it is for me to share my experience of actively adhering to treatment, to be visible, and to use my story to fight against stigma and discrimination.

 I was hesitant to start HIV treatment

 Starting HIV treatment can be one of the most difficult decisions we ever have to make.
-Part of that decision-making process comes by acknowledging to yourself that you are living with HIV.
-It is clear to me that internalized and systemic stigma can have an affect on how long it takes for us to seek care and treatment.
+Part of that decision-making process comes from acknowledging to yourself that you are living with HIV.
+It is clear to me that internalized and systemic stigma can affect how long it takes for us to seek care and treatment.

 At the time, few treatment options were available

 When I started taking ART in 1998, it was seven years after I was first diagnosed with HIV.
-When I tested positive for HIV, there was only one treatment available which was AZT.
-AZT, azidothymidine, was originally developed in the 1960s by a U.S. researcher as a way to fight cancer.
+When I tested positive in the early 90s, there was only one treatment available**,** which was AZT.
+AZT (azidothymidine) was originally developed in the 1960s by a U.S. researcher as a way to fight cancer.

 For me, I had heard many conflicting stories about the effects of AZT on the bodies of people living with HIV.
-It was a difficult decision to make, but I decided not to take AZT.
-This was a personal decision that I made largely based on the fact there were so few treatment options.
-By the time I began treatment, my CD4 count was 2 and my viral load was extremely high, but there were several treatment options available.
+It was a difficult decision to make, but I decided not to take it at the time.
+This was a personal decision that I made largely based on the fact that there were so few other options.
+By the time I finally began treatment, my CD4 count was as low as 2 and my viral load was extremely high, but fortunately, several new treatment options had finally become available.

 Reasons why I delayed HIV treatment

-Although I had delayed taking medication, I was in a doctor’s care.
+Although I had delayed taking medication, I was under a doctor’s care.
 My thinking was that I wanted to go without medications for several reasons.
-I wanted to allow my body to go as far as it could without treatment.
-I wanted to wait for the development and approval of more treatment options.
+I wanted to allow my body to go as far as it could without treatment, and I wanted to wait for the development and approval of more effective treatment options.

 I led a very busy life